magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/entities-and-relations.md

 ## Relations

-Entity relation defines connection between two ThingsBoard entities that belong to the same [Tenant](/docs/{{docsPrefix}}user-guide/ui/tenants/).
+Entity relation defines connection between two IoT Hub entities that belong to the same [Tenant](/docs/{{docsPrefix}}user-guide/ui/tenants/).
 The relation has an arbitrary type: Contains, Manages, Supports, etc. The relation is also directional.
-You may treat ThingsBoard relations as a [Has-a](https://en.wikipedia.org/wiki/Has-a) relationship from object-oriented programming.
+You may treat IoT Hub relations as a [Has-a](https://en.wikipedia.org/wiki/Has-a) relationship from object-oriented programming.

-Relations help to model physical world objects in ThingsBoard.
+Relations help to model physical world objects in IoT Hub.
 The easiest way to understand them is using the example.
 Let’s assume we want to build an application that collects data from soil moisture and temperature sensors, visualize this data on the dashboard, detect issues, raise alarms and control the irrigation.
 Let’s also assume we want to support multiple fields with hundreds of sensors.
 Fields may be also grouped into the Geo regions.

-The following diagram explains how those entities are configured and stored in ThingsBoard:
+The following diagram explains how those entities are configured and stored in IoT Hub:

 ![image](/images/user-guide/entities-and-relations.svg)